rustyoldguy/wismog/README.md

 It is written for geman language.
 But it can create greek and french characters, umlauts like ö,ä,ü, numbers, punctuation marks.
+A screenshot of the Program is file wismog.jpg.